-- In early 2014, the Company initiated a plant optimization project, to be completed in Q2, 2015, at its Karowe Mine to modify the process plant to treat harder, more dense material at depth and improve the recovery of exceptional diamonds. - On February 3, 2014, the Company filed an updated independent National Instrument 43-101 Technical Report for the Karowe Mine which followed the updated resource estimate announced in December, 2013. - On February 6, 2014, the Botswana Court of Appeals, the highest court in Botswana, issued a final decision in favour of Lucara's wholly owned subsidiary African Diamonds Limited dismissing a claim of an entitlement to a 3% royalty on production from the Karowe Mine with costs awarded against the plaintiffs.
-The decision is final and there is no further recourse against African Diamonds Limited relating to the claim. - On February 24, 2014, the Company announced board approval of a dividend policy providing for the payment of semi-annual dividends and from time to time, payment of a special dividend based on revenues generated from exceptional stone tenders, subject to the Company's overall financial position and other factors existing at the time under consideration. - In April, the Company held its first Large and Exceptional Stone Tender for 2014, selling 20 diamonds from its Karowe Mine for gross revenues of US\$50.5 million. - In May, Lucara renewed its revolving term credit facility with the Bank of Nova Scotia for an increased limit of US\$50 million and a further three year term. - On May 8, the Company declared its first semi-annual dividend of CDN\$0.02 per share (CDN\$0.04 annually) for payment in June 2014.
+- In early 2014, the Company initiated a plant optimization project, to be completed in 2015, at its Karowe Mine. - On February 3, 2014, the Company filed an updated independent National Instrument 43-101 Technical Report for the Karowe Mine which followed the updated resource estimate announced in December, 2013. - On February 6, 2014, the Botswana Court of Appeals, the highest court in Botswana, issued a final decision in favour of Lucara's wholly owned subsidiary African Diamonds Limited dismissing a claim of an entitlement to a 3% royalty on production from the Karowe Mine with costs awarded against the plaintiffs.
+The decision was final and there is no further recourse against African Diamonds Limited relating to the claim.

-- On May 23, Lucara commenced trading its shares on the Swedish Nasdaq Stockholm exchange after graduation from the Swedish Nasdaq First North exchange. - In June, the Company appointed Mrs. Marie Inkster, CFO for Lundin Mining, to its Board of Directors. - In July, Lucara concluded its second Exceptional Stone Tender for 2014 for proceeds of US\$40.1 million. - On September 15, the Company announced that it had been awarded two precious stone prospecting licenses in the Orapa District, Botswana.
-The license areas are in close proximity to its Karowe mine and host known diamondiferous kimberlites. - In October, Lucara held its third Exceptional Stone Tender for 2014.
-The sale of 14 stones included 7 Type2A diamonds of greater than 100 carats and featured a magnificent 204 carat stone.
+- On February 24, 2014, the Company announced board approval of a dividend policy providing for the payment of semi-annual dividends and from time to time, payment of a special dividend based on revenues generated from Exceptional Stone Tenders, subject to the Company's overall financial position and other factors existing at the time under consideration. - In April, the Company held its first Exceptional Stone Tender for 2014, selling 20 diamonds from its Karowe Mine for gross revenues of US\$50.5 million. - In May, Lucara renewed its revolving term credit facility with the Bank of Nova Scotia for an increased limit of US\$50 million and a further three year term. - On May 8, the Company declared its first semi-annual dividend of CDN\$0.02 per share (CDN\$0.04 annually) for payment in June 2014. - On May 23, Lucara commenced trading its shares on the Swedish Nasdaq Stockholm exchange after graduation from the Swedish Nasdaq First North exchange. - In June, the Company appointed Mrs. Marie Inkster, CFO for Lundin Mining, to its Board of Directors. - In July, Lucara concluded its second Exceptional Stone Tender for 2014 for proceeds of US\$40.1 million. - On September 15, the Company announced that it had been awarded two precious stone prospecting licenses in the Orapa District, Botswana.
+The license areas are in close proximity to its Karowe Mine and host known diamondiferous kimberlites. - In October, Lucara held its third Exceptional Stone Tender for 2014.
+The sale of 14 stones included 7 Type IIa diamonds of greater than 100 carats and featured a magnificent 204 carat stone.
 Gross revenues of US\$46.4 million were generated. - On November 10, the Company declared a semi-annual dividend of CDN\$0.02 per share and a special dividend of CDN\$0.04 per share for payment in December 2014. - In December, the Company announced that after extensive financial and economic review that a decision had been made to divest its Mothae asset in 2015. - A total of 10 sales of rough diamonds from the Karowe Mine were held in 2014.
 Three of the sales were Exceptional Stone Tenders.
 A total of 412,136 carats were sold generating gross revenues of US\$265.8 million.